I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/netdma/ns-netdma-_net_dma_channel_parameters.md

      interrupt should also be associated with the indicated CPU number, unless there was no MSI-X interrupt available for the indicated CPU.

-`Flags`

-A set of bits for flags that define DMA channel attributes.
-Set this member to zero.
-There are
-     currently no flags defined.

-`ProcessorAffinityMask`

-A bitmap that indicates CPUs that are available for use with this DMA channel.
-Each bit in
-     <b>ProcessorAffinityMask</b> identifies a CPU.
-For example, setting bit 0 indicates CPU 0 can be used,
-     setting bit 1 indicates CPU 1 can be used, and so on.

 `ProcessorAffinityMaskEx`

 The group number and a bitmap of the CPUs that this DMA channel could be associated with.

-`Revision`

-The revision number of this structure.

-For Windows 7 and Windows Server 2008 R2 and later, set this member to
-     <b>NET_DMA_CHANNEL_PARAMETERS_REVISION_2</b>.

-For Windows Vista and Windows Server 2008, set this member to
-     <b>NET_DMA_CHANNEL_PARAMETERS_REVISION_1</b>.

-`Size`

-The size, in bytes, of this structure.
-Set this member to
-     sizeof(<b>NET_DMA_CHANNEL_PARAMETERS</b>).

 ## Remarks
 Before using a DMA channel, the NetDMA interface calls the